voboost/voboost/memory-bank/progress.md

   - Advanced theme customization needs
   - Performance optimization strategies
 - **Huawei Server Details:** The exact API specifications or contact points for the "Huawei" update server for the "Store" tab are not yet known.
-- **`voboost-service` communication:** While `voboost-lib-config` will be shared, the precise mechanism for `voboost` to trigger actions in `voboost-service` (e.g., applying configuration changes to the car's ECU) is not defined yet and will depend on Android's IPC capabilities and security considerations.
+- **`voboost-service` communication:** While `voboost-config` will be shared, the precise mechanism for `voboost` to trigger actions in `voboost-service` (e.g., applying configuration changes to the car's ECU) is not defined yet and will depend on Android's IPC capabilities and security considerations.
 This is outside the scope of `voboost` itself but is a future concern for the overall system.